 Getting A Council House with Depression

-People with long term mental health difficulties are vulnerable, and a suitable home provides them with a safe and secure environment, which is important for recovery and maintenance of mental health.
+People with long-term mental health difficulties are vulnerable, and a suitable home provides them with a safe and secure environment, which is important for the recovery and maintenance of mental health.

 Those with such conditions, if they are living with their caretaker, and if it places a lot of burden on the family, raise the risk of making them homeless or spending time in prison.

 Council housing is not just about the place of living; it involves providing support to the tenant, which includes adaptations and tenancy sustainment services.
 Managers are hired by accommodation providers who hire staff to take care of the needs of people with disabilities.

 Professional support services like mental health units, counsellors and therapists are hired to meet the higher needs of such people.
 Some of them get the needed quiet, reserved environment to be able to live undisturbed.

 Council property plays an important role as -

 They get the right to choose where and with whom they live.